sunfall/caethboards/README.md

 These boards are released into the public domain and are best played with colored pencils, preferably four in two sets of related shades, one for the voting edges or points and one for the cells themselves.
+Alternately, using the _flood fill_ or _paint bucket_ tool in most paint programs will work as a way to play with these boards on the computer, whether via PBeM or Google Drive or what have you.

 Pre-rendered American letter-sized versions are in the `pdf/` directory.
 The Inkscape source SVGs are in `src/`.